-Management of the Housing Authority of the City of Mt.
+Management of the Housing Authority City of Mt.
 Vernon is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing my audit of compliance, I considered the Housing Authority of the City of Mt.
+In planning and performing my audit of compliance, I considered the Housing Authority City of Mt.
 Vernon's internal control over compliance with the types of requirements that could have a direct and material effect on a major federal program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing my opinion on compliance for each major federal program and to test and report on internal control over compliance in accordance with OMB Circular A-133, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
-Accordingly, I do not express an opinion on the effectiveness of the Housing Authority of the City of Mt.
+Accordingly, I do not express an opinion on the effectiveness of the Housing Authority City of Mt.
 Vernon's internal control over compliance.

 A deficiency in internal control over compliance exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirements of a federal program on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency or combination of deficiencies, in internal control over compliance requirement will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency or combination of deficiencies, in internal control over compliance with a type of compliance requirement of a federal program that is less severe than a material weakness in internal control over compliance with a type of compliance requirement of a federal program that is less severe than a material weakness in internal control over compliance, yet important enough to merit the attention by those charged with governance.
+A significant deficiency in internal control over compliance is a deficiency, or combination of deficiency, or combination of deficiency, or combination of deficiency basis.
+A significant deficiency in internal control over compliance is a deficiency, or combination of a federal program that is less severe than a material weakness in internal control over compliance, yet important enough to merit the attention by those charged with governance.